ponty/sphinxcontrib-programscreenshot/README.rst

 This Sphinx_ 1.0 extension executes programs during the build step and includes their screenshot into the documentation.
-GUI version of the :py:mod:`sphinxcontrib.programoutput` extension.
+GUI version of the `sphinxcontrib.programoutput`_ extension.

 home: https://github.com/ponty/sphinxcontrib-programscreenshot